VirtualPlanetaryLaboratory/atmos/README.md

 ### [Coupling Photo and Clima] ###

 If you want to manually run the coupled Clima-Photochem model, do this:
 Put the input files in place - ideally with the ./RunModels.sh script.
 Then run Photo uncoupled (set ICOUPLE = 0 in input_photochem), and then compile and execute Photochem.
 Photochem will automatically generate coupling files in the /COUPLE folder for Clima to use.
-These files are: fromPhoto2Clima.dat: contains altitude, pressure, O3, water, Ch4, CO2, c2h6 hcaer.photoout.out: hydrocarbons in the atmosphere mixing_ratios.dat: mixing ratio file for clima coupling_params.out: time ago (billions of years), pressure at bottom of atmosphere, fractal particles (=1 if yes), type of star, haze type, number of atmospheric layers, solar constant scaling, surface gravity
+These files are: fromPhoto2Clima.dat: contains altitude, pressure, O3, H2O, CH4, CO2, C2H6 hcaer.photoout.out: hydrocarbons in the atmosphere mixing_ratios.dat: mixing ratio file for clima coupling_params.out: time ago (billions of years), pressure at bottom of atmosphere, fractal particles (=1 if yes), type of star, haze type, number of atmospheric layers, solar constant scaling, surface gravity

 Turn on ICOUPLE (=1) in CLIMA/IO/input_clima.dat.
 Turning on coupling means Clima will ignore certain variables in CLIMA/IO/input_clima.dat, because it now gets these from the photochemical model outputs.
 Clima will also ignore the mixing_ratios.dat file in CLIMA/IO, instead reading this information from /COUPLE/mixing_ratios.dat.
 You do not need to change PG0 (surface pressure) in input_clima when coupling is on.
 Clima gets this from coupling_params.out.
 You also do not need to change SOLCON in input_clima.
 It will scaled this based on TIMEGA in coupling_params.
 In general, any parameter it reads in from a coupling file will OVERWRITE any equivalent parameter set in one of the Clima input files.

 Run Clima (./Clima.run).
 When it finishes, it will generate certain files for Photo: fromClima2Photo.dat: file with altitude, temperature, water mixing ratio